quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

 #def()[
   Let $X subset.eq RR^n$ and $f: X -> RR^n$ be a continuous vector field.
 If, for any $x_1$, $x_2$ in $X$, the line integral $ integral_gamma f(s) dot d arrow(s) $ is independent of the choice of a parameterized curve $gamma$ in $X$ from $x_1$ to $x_2$, then we say that the vector field is *conservative*.
+  This meaning we can choose simpler Parameterization with the same start and endpoint.
 ]

 #lem()[